Professor of Management

 Ph.D.
 Georgia Institute of Technology

-Research interests: Main interests center around employee health and wellness and how organizations respond to these issues.
-Research projects have investigated organizational justice and employee mental health, the adoption of employee substance abuse programs, and the alignment of employer and employee interests to improve behavioral health.
-His work has appeared in publications such as the Academy of Management Journal, the Journal of Applied Psychology, the Journal of Management, Personnel Psychology, and the Journal of Organizational Behavior.
+Chester S. Spell is a professor of management at Rutgers University.
+His major interests include behavioral health and well-being in organizations, especially psychological health.
+Past research projects have investigated organizational justice and employee mental health, the adoption of employee substance abuse programs, and the connection between social structure in groups and health.
+His work has appeared in publications such as the Academy of Management Journal, the Journal of Applied Psychology, the Journal of Management, Personnel Psychology and the Journal of Organizational Behavior.

 Research Interests: Behavioral health & Well-being in organizations

 Courses Taught: Organizational Theory and Design (Undergraduate, Professional MBA); Organizational Behavior Leadership (Undergraduate and MBA, Professional MBA); Principles of Management (Undergraduate); Human Resource Management (Undergraduate and MBA); Compensation (developed new course for Undergraduate and MBA); Employee Health and Well-being (developed new course as part of Business Leader Development Program); Research Methods and Statistics (Undergraduate and MBA)

 - Bezrukova, K., Spell, C.S., Perry, J., and Jehn, K.A.
 A Meta-Analytical Integration of 40 Years of Research on Diversity Training.
 Psychological Bulletin.
 142, 1227-1274

 - Bezrukova, K., Spell, C.S., Caldwell, D. & Burger, J. A. (2016).
 Multilevel Perspective on Faultlines: Differentiating the Effects between Group- and Organizational-level Faultlines.
 Journal of Applied Psychology 101, 86-107.